ebruchez/ebruchez.github.io/_posts/2022-08-27-typewriter-shipping-update.md

 ![The Yost 20 cover](/assets/posts/shipping-typewriters-update/2x/IMG_4577.jpg){:standalone}

 I think that I can claim 100% success in this year's shipment!
-I am especially happy with the Victor 3 packing, and at the same time the other two boxes travelled safely too.
-This gives me confidence that, should I need to ship a particularly precious typewriter again, I will be able to do so, even though it is costly in packaging materials and time.
-I estimate that I spent on average about USD 40 in packing materials for each box.
+I am especially happy with the Victor 3, while at the same time the other two boxes travelled safely as well.
+This gives me confidence that, should I need to ship a particularly precious typewriter again, I will be able to do so.

+Shipping typewriters, even heavy standards, can be done safely.
+But you have to deeply care about the process, and you have to be ready to spend time and money.
+In this case, I spent hours packing, and I estimate that I spent about USD 40 in packing materials for each of the three boxes.

+I hope again that this will be helpful to others!

 ---